lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

  'message_count': 1616
 }
 ```
-As you can see in the output above, we've got some information about our simulation run (batch): data size, sid information and a number and a list of topics.
+As you can see in the output above, we've got some information about our simulation run (batch): data size, sid information and a list of topics.

 Now we are ready to do some simple research and draw some plots.
-All MatPlotLib capabilities available here, but the [CITROS Data Analisys](https://citros.io/doc/docs_data_analysis) package provides it's own powerfull functions (also based on MatPlotLib):
+All MatPlotLib capabilities available here, but the [CITROS Data Analisys](https://citros.io/doc/docs_data_analysis) package provides it's own powerful plotting functions (also based on MatPlotLib):

 ```python
 citros.xy_plot(ax2,